helenadeus/guess/README.md

 5. If incorrect, a hint about the sequence type will be shown
 6. Refresh the page to get new sequences

-## Installation

-1. Clone the repository
-2. Run `npm install` to install dependencies
-3. Run `npm start` to start the development server
-4. Open `http://localhost:3000` in your browser

-## Technologies Used

-- React
-- JavaScript
-- CSS-in-JS styling

 ## Contributing